 While there isn’t a simple answer for how often you should shampoo your hair, you should use conditioner after every shampoo.
 Not only does it seal split ends and hair shafts, but it also combats static electricity and free radical damage.

 Remember: Conditioner is only meant for the fragile tips of your hair (as they need the added moisture).
-If you apply conditioner to the entire length of your hair, it can make it look limp and lifeless.
+Applying it to the entire length of your hair, it can make it look limp and lifeless.

 On days when you’re not shampooing, consider using conditioner on its own or simply rinse with plain water.